-Research methodology is a discussion within the body of a research report in terms of design, data collection methods, sampling techniques, fieldwork procedures and data analysis efforts (see Fig.3).
-The questionnaire survey which is the most common method of generating primary data, is a research technique in which information is gathered from a sample of people by the use of a questionnaire or interview; a method of data collection based on communication with a

-Fig.3: Phases of the research process.
+Research methodology is a discussion within the body of a research report in terms of design, data collection methods, sampling techniques, fieldwork procedures and data analysis efforts (McMillan and Schumacher, 2014).
+The questionnaire survey which is the most common method of generating primary data, is a research technique in which information is gathered from a sample of people by the use of a questionnaire or interview; a method of data collection based on communication with a representative sample of individuals (Cohen and Manion, 1996).
+The task of writing a list of questions and designing the exact format of the printed questionnaire is an essential aspect of the development of a survey research design.